-Land use description: "agriculture" means the cultivation of land for raising crops and other plants, including plantations, the keeping and breeding of animals, birds or bees, stud farming, game farming, intensive horticulture; intensive animal farming; a riding school or natural veld, and- (a) includes-
+Land use description: "agriculture" means the cultivation of land for raising crops and other plants, including plantations, the keeping and breeding of animals, birds or bees, stud farming, game farming, a riding school or natural veld, and-

-- (i) the harvesting, packing, cooling, storing, sorting, packing and packaging of agricultural produce grown on that land unit and surrounding or nearby farms; - (ii) harvesting of natural resources limited to living organisms for delivery to the market; - (iii) agricultural buildings or infrastructure that are reasonably connected with the main farming activities, including a dwelling house, one farm manager's dwelling and agricultural worker accommodation at an appropriate scale relating to the proposed farming activity. - (iv) telecommunication and electricity transmission lines; - (v) rooftop base telecommunication stations; and - (b) does not include aquaculture; an abattoir, a farm shop, an animal care centre, any mining activity, utility services and renewable energy structures for commercial purposes.
+- (a) includes- - (i) the harvesting, packing, cooling, storing, sorting, packing and packaging of agricultural produce grown on that land unit and surrounding farms; - (ii) harvesting of natural resources limited to living organisms for delivery to the market: - (iii) agricultural buildings or infrastructure that are reasonably connected with the main farming activities, including a dwelling house, one farm manager's dwelling and agricultural worker accommodation at an appropriate scale relating to the proposed farming activity. - (iv) telecommunication and electricity transmission lines; - (v) rooftop base telecommunication stations; - (vi) a crèche; - (vii) a packing store; and - (b) does not include aquaculture; intensive horticulture; an abattoir, a farm shop, an animal care centre, any mining activity, utility services and renewable energy structures for commercial purposes.